srlars/react-native-mobile-flashcards/README.md

-# React Native Fitness Tracker
+# React Native Mobile Flashcards

 This exercise is used to deepen my understanding of React Native.
 Animations, navigation and notifications features were implemented.
 Layout is build using CSS flexbox properties.